-You can influence the type of tool access parameter both with the machining parameters and with the wd machine parameter (no. 602001).
+You can influence the parameter Type of tool access WD both with the machining parameters and with the machine parameter (no. 602001).

 If the ideal tool is not available, TURN PLUS:

 - First looks for a replacement tool, - Then for an emergency tool.